bitcraze/bitcraze-website/src/support/getting-help.md

 * [GitHub](https://www.github.com/bitcraze): Contains documentation on how
 to get the source code running for each of our projects.
-* [Wiki](//wiki.bitcraze.io): Contains technical information such as protocols, architecture and various formats.
-Also contains hardware specific information such as schematics.
+* [Repository docs](/documentation/repository/): Contains technical information such as protocols, architecture and various formats.
 {% endsi_step %}

 {% si_intro Shipping and logistics issues %}